 F.M.K.
 Williams and colleagues note that Schmorl’s nodes etiological significance for back pain may be due to lumbar disc disease, as the two commonly occur simultaneously.
 N.S.M.
 Neves, et al. reports significantly decreased pain following percutaneous biopsy revealing fibrocartilaginous fragments, similar to intervertebral disc, with no signs of a malignant or infectious process.
 Schmorl’s nodes are better identified on CT images, and best seen on MRI.
 (Figure 2.)

 There is case reported by Seon Joo Park, Ph.D, et al. of complete separation of a vertebral body caused by an untreated Schmorl’s node accompanying severe osteoporosis.
 Active herniation can increase the risk of vertebral fractures by about 10 percent.
-Vertebroplasty may be an effective remedy, especially when found with osteoporosis.
+Orthopedics doctors may recommend vertebroplasty as an effective remedy, especially when fractures are combined with osteoporosis.